NVIDIA/aistore/README.md

 #### Existing Datasets: Reverse Proxy

 Finally, AIS can be designated as HTTP proxy vis-à-vis 3rd party object storages.
-As of the v2.0, this mode of operation is limited to Google Cloud Storage (GCS) and requires two things:
+This mode of operation is limited to Google Cloud Storage (GCS) and requires:

 1. HTTP(s) client side: set the `http_proxy` (`https_proxy` - for HTTPS) environment
 2. AIS configuration: set `rproxy=cloud` in the [configuration](ais/setup/config.sh)